primer/octicons/.github/CONTRIBUTING.md

 # Adding or Updating icons

 If you plan to update an icon and/or add a new icon follow these steps.
-These steps will be the same; If you are a core Primer team member, or a contributor wanting to try something new.
+These steps will be the same for core primer members and contributors.

-Complete steps [1](#step-1-duplicate) - [3](#step-3-share) and notify us of your changes, either with [a pull request](#step-4-pull-request-optional) or [an  issue](https://github.com/primer/octicons/issues/new) describing your changes.
+Complete steps 1 - 3 and notify us of your changes, either with a pull request or an issue describing your changes.
 Screen shots welcome! 🎉

 ## Step 1, Duplicate: